kubestellar/kubestellar/core-helm-chart/README.md

 Use `--namespace` argument to specify an optional user-defined namespace for the deployment of **KubeStellar**, *e.g.* `--namespace kubestellar`.

-**important:** Add 'kubestellar.core' to your /etc/hosts file with the local network IP address (e.g., 192.168.x.y) where your ks-core Kind cluster is running.
+**important:** You must add 'kubestellar.core' to your /etc/hosts file with the local network IP address (e.g., 192.168.x.y) where your ks-core Kind cluster is running.
 DO NOT use 127.0.0.1 because the edge-cluster1 and edge-cluster2 kind clusters map 127.0.0.1 to their local kubernetes cluster, not the ks-core kind cluster.

 ## Deploy **KubeStellar** in an **OpenShift** cluster